 Gospel poverty makes us more aware of the needs of our neighbor.
 We seek to understand and identify with the poor of the world and share generously and responsibly with them.
 We take as models the simplicity of Mary and the poverty and humility of our founders.

 We consecrate ourselves to God and give witness to God’s primacy in our lives.
 We choose celibacy for the sake of Christ, even as we recognize the value of marriage and motherhood.
 By this vow, we are called to be of service to others, a service marked by non-possessive love.

 Consecrated chastity is a sign of deep faith.
 Like Mary, virgin and mother, we depend on the promises of God, secure in the conviction that the love of God will never fail us.

 We live and work in a spirit of dialogue, discernment and shared decision-making.
 It is a commitment to place our personal gifts at the service of our mission.
 We work together in a spirit of collaboration.

 The Community of Notre Dame Sisters dates back to the 16th century.
 It was founded in Lorraine, France in 1597 by St. Peter Fourier and Blessed Alix LeClerc.

 The Omaha Province is part of an international congregation headquartered in the Czech Republic with members located in Germany, Slovakia, the United States and the Czech Republic.

 Leadership for each group is composed of a president and three councilors who serve for a four-year term.
 They are chosen by the sisters of their province through a discernment process.
-Sr. Margaret Hickey, ND is the Provincial President.
+Sr. Rita Ostry, ND is the Provincial President.
 Srs.
-Joy Connealy and Rita Ostry are Councilors.
+Mary Kay Meagher and Mary Ann Zimmer are Councilors.